Jamie Dunn: Other television

-Dunn is the narrator of the Animal Planet series Snake Boss.
+Dunn was the narrator of the Animal Planet series Snake Boss.

 Radio

 Up until 2005, Dunn was a member of a radio breakfast show in Brisbane.
-Dunn was an original member of the B105 Morning Crew, along with Donna Lynch and Ian Skippen when the station was first launched on the FM band in 1990.
+Dunn was an original member of the B105 morning crew, along with Donna Lynch and Ian Skippen, when the station was first launched on the FM band in 1990.
 Whereas originally Dunn performed on B105 as Agro, over time he came to be credited as himself, often playing dual roles as himself or the puppet.
 The B105 Morning Crew led the breakfast time slot ratings until the end of 2004 (for about 115 consecutive radio surveys).

-Dunn performed stunts such as dressing in a gold string bikini as a meter-maid for a stroll around town, dressing as a bride for the "Bridezilla" competition, performing a cheerleader routine during the halftime break at a Broncos game, being scrubbed head to toe in a portable dog wash, and a nude dash across a stage.
+Dunn performed stunts such as dressing in a gold string bikini as a meter-maid for a stroll around town, dressing as a bride for the "Bridezilla" competition, performing a cheerleader routine during the halftime break at a Broncos game, being scrubbed head to toe in a portable dog wash, and running a nude dash across a stage.

 Dunn raised money through the station for the Royal Children's Hospital.
 The appeal aimed to raise money for vital equipment for the hospital based solely on donations from businesses and people in Brisbane.
 Dunn promoted the annual Christmas Appeal, including taking part in the 'K's for Kids' walk that stretched across Brisbane.
-Dunn has been an active ambassador for the conservationist organisation, Wildlife Warriors.
+Dunn had been an active ambassador for the conservationist organisation Wildlife Warriors.

-On 21 September 2005, Dunn announced he was leaving B105 and in 2006, he and Agro began to present on the "Zinc Morning Zoo" with Ian Calder and Courtney Burns on Sunshine Coast FM radio station "Zinc 96."
+On 21 September 2005, Dunn announced he was leaving B105.
+In 2006, he and Agro began to present on the Zinc Morning Zoo with Ian Calder and Courtney Burns on Sunshine Coast FM radio station Zinc 96.
 He left Zinc 96 on 17 October 2008.

-In 2009 Dunn began broadcasting a talk-back show on 1116 4BC, departing on 29 October 2010.
+In 2009, Dunn began broadcasting a talkback show on 1116 4BC, departing on 29 October 2010.

 Dunn returned to Brisbane radio nearly a decade later to host an hourly Saturday morning show on the Triple M network.

 Other performances

 Dunn's early performing days were spent as a singer-songwriter and as drummer for the Brisbane band Hands Down.
-He began his career on Channel Seven's Wombat.

-Dunn co-starred in the film True Love directed by Robert Braiden for which he won the first Runner-up Best Actor Award at the 2012 Picture Start Film Festival in New York.
+Dunn co-starred in the film True Love, directed by Robert Braiden, for which he won the first Runner-up Best Actor Award at the 2012 Picture Start Film Festival in New York.